-I UNDERSTAND THERE ARE RISKS: I understand that participation in the Program involves risks not found in study at the College, including risks involved in traveling to and within, and returning from, the Program site(s).These include risks involved in traveling to and within, and returning from, one or more foreign countries; foreign political, legal, social and economic conditions; different standards of design, safety and maintenance of buildings, public places and conveyances; local medical and weather conditions; and other matters described in the U.S. Department of State Country specific Information (and Travel Warnings and/or Travel Alerts, if any) that I may access at http://travel.state.gov.
+I UNDERSTAND THERE ARE RISKS: I understand that participation in the Program involves risks not found in study at the College, including risks involved in traveling to and within, and returning from, the Program site(s).These include risks involved in traveling to and within, and returning from, one or more foreign countries; foreign political, legal, social and economic conditions; different standards of design, safety and maintenance of buildings, public places and conveyances; local medical and weather conditions; and other matters described in the U.S. Department of State Country Specific Information (and Travel Warnings and/or Travel Alerts, if any) that I may access at http://travel.state.gov.
 I understand that there may be other risks, including the risk of negligent conduct by the program advisors and others associated with WSU.
 I accept all of these risks and voluntarily elect to participate in the Program.

 ASSUMPTION OF RISK AND RELEASE: In consideration of being allowed to participate in the Program, I hereby freely assume all risks which may be associated with or result from participating in the Program.
-I further agree to release the State of Utah, Weber State University, their officers, employees, agents, contractors and volunteers, including any WSU employees involved in the Program in their personal capacities, (“Releasees”) from any and all liability, claims, demands, actions, loss, claim, damage, injury, illness, or harm (“Claims”) to me of any kind or nature arising out of or related to my participation in the Program including where Claims occur due to the negligence of Releasees.
+I further agree to release the State of Utah, Weber State University, their officers, employees, agents, contractors, and volunteers, including any WSU employees involved in the Program in their personal capacities, (“Releasees”) from any and all liability, claims, demands, actions, loss, claim, damage, injury, illness, or harm (“Claims”) to me of any kind or nature arising out of or related to my participation in the Program including where Claims occur due to the negligence of Releasees.
 This includes, but is not limited to, damages, injury, death or loss occurring during travel and/or activities other than those specifically required in order to participate in the Program that I may choose to undertake before, during, or after the Program.
-It is my express intent that this Release bind my heirs, assigns, and personal representatives.
+It is my express intent that this Release binds my heirs, assigns, and personal representatives.

 ORIENTATIONS: I understand that WSU conducts an orientation session for Study Abroad Programs.
 I agree to attend an orientation.
 I understand that if I fail to do so, I have increased the risk of problems occurring and agree to take full responsibility for that.

-OTHERS MAY CAUSE PROBLEMS THAT MIGHT COST ME TIME OR MONEY: I understand that WSU in no way represents, or acts as agent for a Host Institution, if any, the transportation carriers, the hotel(s) and any other suppliers of services (“Others”) connected with this program.
+OTHERS MAY CAUSE PROBLEMS THAT MIGHT COST ME TIME OR MONEY: I understand that WSU in no way represents, or acts as an agent for a Host Institution, if any, the transportation carriers, the hotel(s) and any other suppliers of services (“Others”) connected with this program.
 I further understand that WSU is a) not responsible or liable for injury, damage, loss, accident, delay or other irregularity which may be caused by the defect of any vehicle or the negligence, fault or default of Others, b) not responsible for losses or expenses due to sickness, weather, strikes, hostilities, wars, natural disasters, acts of terrorism, personal decision to leave the program early, ejection from the Program, or other such causes, and c) not responsible for any disruption of travel arrangements, or any consequential additional expenses that may be incurred therefrom.
 I acknowledge and agree to accept all responsibility for loss or additional expenses due to delays or other changes in the means of transportation and other services in the program plan due to sickness, weather, strikes, hostilities, wars, natural disasters, acts of terrorism, personal decision to depart from the program, ejection, or other foreseen or unforeseen causes; to accept all responsibility whatsoever for any loss, damage, destruction, theft or the like to my luggage or personal belongings; and that I have adequate insurance or sufficient funds to replace such belongings and release and will hold WSU harmless therefrom.